SpiritIT/timezonecomplete/README.md

 ## What's new in version 3

 The Period class has had an overhaul.
 It now behaves the same for dates before the start date as after the start date.
-Previously, it would consider the start moment a real 'starting moment' i.e. before which no periodic timestamps occur.
-We renamed the 'start' moment to 'reference' moment to reflect this.
-This new symmetric behaviour also has an impact on period equality:  period1.equals(period2) if their reference dates are on one anothers boundary dates and their interval and DST matches.
+Previously, it would consider the start date a real 'starting date' i.e. before which no periodic timestamps occur.
+We renamed the 'start' date to 'reference' date to reflect this.
+This new symmetric behaviour also has an impact on period equality:  period1.equals(period2) if and only if their reference dates are on one anothers boundary dates and their interval and DST matches.

 ## Upgrading from version  2

 * Change your application logic if it depends on periods not returning timestamps before the start date.
-* Change your application logic if you want period equality to mean 'same start date and same interval'.
+* Change your application logic if it depends on Period#equals() to mean 'same start date and same interval'.
 Consider using Period#identical() for that purpose if it isn't too strict for you.
 * Rename all calls to Period#start() to Period#reference().
 The start() method has been marked DEPRECATED and will be removed in the next major version.

 ## Upgrading from version 1